open-compensation-token-license/license-token-website/wikisrc/drip-network-tokenomics.md

 ## 1. What is Drip Network?

 Drip Network is a DeFi platform operating on the Binance Smart Chain, aiming to provide sustainable and profitable investment avenues.
 Its native token, DRIP, allows users to engage in buying, selling, and staking for rewards, driving passive income through a deflationary model.
+For more insights on DeFi, you can explore [decentralized finance for project funding](https://www.license-token.com/wiki/decentralized-finance-for-project-funding).

 ## 2. Tokenomics Overview

 Tokenomics involves the creation and management of DRIP tokens.
 Drip Network features a fixed supply, deflationary rewards, and incentives for token staking and holding.
+To understand more about tokenomics, you might want to read about [nft-tokenomics](https://www.license-token.com/wiki/nft-tokenomics).

 ## 3. Fixed Supply and Deflationary Mechanism

 The DRIP token boasts a fixed supply, promoting scarcity and potential value appreciation.
 Deflationary mechanisms such as transaction fees (a portion of which are burned) and staking initiatives support this model by gradually reducing the circulating supply.
+Learn more about [blockchain and token burning](https://www.license-token.com/wiki/arbitrum-and-token-burning).

 ## 4. Incentives for Participation